Categories

 Seek advice

-Business advisors, coaches/mentors and government bodies can assist in getting you through a downturn.
-They may also lead to innovative solutions to move forward such as offshore expansion into new markets, mergers, acquisitions or sale opportunities.
+Business advisors, coaches, mentors, and government bodies can assist in getting you through a downturn.
+They may also lead to innovative solutions to move forward such as offshore expansion into new markets, mergers, acquisitions, or sale opportunities.

 Some of the best business ideas have emerged when the old ways of that business were dying.
 Look at the reinvention and world domination of Apple, or the rise of Uber or Netflix.
 If traditional revenue streams are being depleted, look at where they are leaking to and follow that flow.
 It may mean a minor shift in gear or a re-alignment of marketing strategy.
 Whatever the degree of change, it is often worth taking the risk to innovate rather than stick to outmoded thinking that may cause your business' ultimate demise.
 As Seth Godin says, “change almost never fails because it’s too early.
 It almost always fails because it’s too late.”